PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Implicit-Line-Continuance.md

 New-ADUser -Name 'Jack Robinson' -GivenName 'Jack' -Surname 'Robinson' -SamAccountName 'J.Robinson' -UserPrincipalName 'J.Robinson@enterprise.com' -Path 'OU=Users,DC=enterprise,DC=com' -AccountPassword (Read-Host -AsSecureString 'Input Password') -Enabled $true
 ```

-By itself it's not too much to handle, but in a script commands with many parameters like this can be difficult to manage it in a script.
+By itself it's not too much to handle, but in a script commands with many parameters like this can be difficult to manage.
 To wrap this command across multiple lines, users can either use backticks, or they can use splatting.
 The former is a nuisance which should really only be used in situations when PowerShell cannot implicitly intuit how lines are wrapped.
 The latter is helpful, but users lose the benefits of tab completion and Intellisense for parameters when they use splatting.
 As a workaround, they can work out the parameters they want to use for the command first, and then convert it into a splatted command, but that's generally onerous.
 Even though Visual Studio Code has an extension that makes splatting easier, as can be seen [here](https://sqldbawithabeard.com/2018/03/11/easily-splatting-powershell-with-vs-code/), once you've converted to splatting you still lose Intellisense for future updates unless you work from the command first and then add to your splatted collection, and that's just in Visual Studio Code.
 Other editors may or may not support that functionality, and users working in a standalone terminal won't have that available to them either.

 Instead, why not allow users to do this by supporting implicit line continuance when using named parameters: